tidymodels/recipes/tests/testthat/_snaps/basics.md

-      x No in-line functions should be used here. i The following function was found: `log`. i Use steps to do transformations instead. i If your modeling engine uses special terms in formulas, pass that formula to workflows as a model formula.
+      x No in-line functions should be used here. i The following function was found: `log`. i Use steps to do transformations instead. i If your modeling engine uses special terms in formulas, pass that formula to workflows as a model formula (`?parsnip::model_formula()`).

 ---